AdobeDocs/experience-manager-learn.en/help/cloud-service/eventing/examples/journaling.md

 - [Adobe Developer Console project configured for AEM Events](https://developer.adobe.com/experience-cloud/experience-manager-apis/guides/events/#how-to-subscribe-to-aem-events-in-the-adobe-developer-console).

+>[!IMPORTANT]
+>
+>AEM as a Cloud Service Eventing is only available to registered users in pre-release mode.
+To enable AEM eventing on your AEM as a Cloud Service environment, contact [AEM-Eventing team](mailto:grp-aem-events@adobe.com).

 ## Access web application

 To access the Adobe-provided web application, follow these steps: